airtribe-projects/news-aggregator-api-with-spring-boot-SachinDeoli/README.md

 - **NewsAPI**: Provides articles from various sources.

-> Sign up on these platforms to obtain API keys.
+> Sign up on NewsAPI platform to obtain API keys.

+> Add the API key in `application.properties` file.

 ## Testing